Though the route uses B roads they are of the white-line-down-the-centre variety with fast traffic but not excessively busy.

 Stage 5, the hotel to Felixstowe Harbour.

 Stage 6, Harwich Harbour to Manningtree (24km) where individuals could take the train home.
 If using this as a route to return from a Netherlands trip it is a good breakfast stop.
+The following cafés allow space to park bikes so you can keep an eye on them.

 Suggested Café Stops: